rodolfomoraes1/creative-drive-project/creative-drive-proj/README.md

-# CreativeDriveProj
+# Creative Drive Project

-This project is under development
+This project is using the following technologies:
+- angular 7
+- angular material
+- bootstrap 4

-## Development server
+## Run in Development mode

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+Open the project folder on your terminal or ide, type "npm install" to install all dependencies and type "ng serve" to serve the angular app in localhost using port 4200.
+Ps.: Make sure you have node.js installed and npm.

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

-## Running unit tests

-Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

-## Running end-to-end tests

-Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).
+## Next steps

+To finish all the requirements the next steps are the unit tests and search screen.